North Korea, US officials agreed to meet to resume nuclear talks: report

 The United States and North Korea have agreed to hold working-level talks this coming weekend, according to a report by North Korea’s state news agency KCNA published Tuesday.

-The meeting would break an almost an eight-month-long stalemate on a nuclear agreement between the two countries.
+The meeting would break an almost an eight-month stalemate on a nuclear agreement between the two countries.

 JOHN BOLTON CRITICIZES TRUMP'S NK STRATEGY IN FIRST SPEECH SINCE WHITE HOUSE EXIT

-Talks between U.S. and North Korean officials have stalled since President Trump and Kim Jong Un walked away from their second summit in Vietnam in February without a deal.
+Talks between U.S. and North Korean officials stalled in February, when President Trump and Kim Jong Un walked away from their second summit in Vietnam without a deal.
 Kim wanted sanctions relief in exchange for partial disarmament.
-In the several months since, North Korea has run several short-range missile tests.
+In the months since, North Korea has run several short-range missile tests.
 Trump has largely downplayed the tests, saying they haven't violated any agreements.

 Citing a statement issued by North Korea’s Vice Foreign Minister Choe Son Hui, KCNA reported the two countries will make preliminary contact on Friday before sitting down for working-level talks Saturday.